ibm-cloud-docs/dl/order-nsp.md

 4. The IBM team reviews the completion notice and accepts it.
 The IBM team then places the cross-connect fiber in the ports mentioned in the LOA.
 This completes the Direct Link configuration and the connection status changes to **Provisioned**.
 5. **Link status** indicates **Up**.
 You must then configure the BGP parameters on the Customer Edge Router (CER) for BGP session establishment.
 After this is completed, both the **BGP status** and **Link status** indicate **Up**.

-  **Note**: It can take up to 30 minutes for the link status to update.
+  It can take up to 30 minutes for the link status to update.
+  {:note}